-In July 2018, Fujifilm Manufacturing Europe announced plans to construct a facility to manufacture cell culture media in Tilburg, the Netherlands.
+Fujifilm Manufacturing Europe has constructed a facility to manufacture cell culture media in Tilburg, the Netherlands.
+The project was announced in July 2018.

-The facility will allow the company to better meet its customers’ requirements, particularly in Europe.
-It will be the company’s third manufacturing site, joining two existing facilities in California, US, and Tokyo, Japan.
+Operational since December 2021, the new facility allows the company to better meet its customers’ requirements, particularly in Europe.
+It is the company’s third cell culture media manufacturing site, joining two existing facilities in California, US, and Tokyo, Japan.

-Fujifilm’s facility will be located in the southern province of Brabant in Tilburg.
+Fujifilm’s facility is situated in the southern province of Brabant, Tilburg.

 Brabant was chosen as the preferred location due to its open innovation, active collaboration, as well as research and development (R&D) infrastructure, sustainability features and highly talented workforce.

-Fujifilm Manufacturing Europe is transforming Fujifilm’s existing factory in Tilburg into a current good manufacturing practice (cGMP) compliant cell culture media production facility that will have a floor area of 250,000ft².
+Fujifilm Manufacturing Europe transformed Fujifilm’s existing factory in Tilburg into a current good manufacturing practice (cGMP) compliant cell culture media production facility with a total floor area of 250,000ft².

-The move will increase the company’s annual dry powder production capacity by approximately 320,000kg.
+The Tilburg facility is expected to increase the company’s annual dry powder production capacity by approximately 320,000kg and liquid media production capacity by 470,000l.

 Cell culture media provides the nutrition required for cell growth.
-It is an raw material used for the development and commercialisation of various biologics and cell therapies.
+It is a raw material used for the development and commercialisation of various biologics and cell therapies.

 Cell culture media production is a complicated process and requires high technical expertise and precision engineering.

-Fujifilm uses ISO: 13485:2016-certified quality system, control on raw materials and high technical skills to supply an extensive portfolio of cell culture media solutions.
+Fujifilm uses ISO 13485: 2016-certified quality system, control of raw materials and high technical skills to supply an extensive portfolio of cell culture media solutions.

 The cell culture media solutions include Ham’s F-10 and F-12 media, alongside Dulbecco’s Modified Eagle’s Medium (DMEM), which is the modified version of Basal Medium Eagle (BME).